pulibrary/vm-builds/README.md

 # Rocky AWS AMI
 just build-rocky-aws

-# Ubuntu GCP image
+# Ubuntu GCP image (failing for now)
 just build-ubuntu-gcp pul-gcdc zone=us-east1-b machine_type=e2-standard-2

 ```

 ## Secrets & config

 Copy `.env.example` to `.env` and fill in values.
-These are read by Packer:
+Get these from the [Prancible](https://github.com/pulibrary/princeton_ansible) Vault.
+The will be read by Packer:

 - `BIGFIX_MASTHEAD_URL`
 - `RAPID7_TOKEN`